The Best Hotels to Book in Naples, Italy

-Found in the well-to-do Chiaia neighbourhood, five-star Britannique Hotel was originally built in 1870 and retains some traditional features alongside more contemporary elements.
-Begin your Neapolitan day with Italian coffee on the sophisticated rooftop bar and enjoy the buzzing city ambience below before you set out to explore.
-Chiaia’s designer stores, men’s tailoring and independent bookstores are right on your doorstep.
-After a busy day shopping, soak in their bubbling hot tubs, you’ve earned it!
+Found in the well-to-do Chiaia neighbourhood, five-star Britannique Hotel was built in 1870 and retains some traditional features alongside more contemporary elements.
+Begin your Neapolitan day with Italian coffee on the sophisticated rooftop bar before you set out to explore.
+Designer stores, men’s tailoring and independent bookstores are right on your doorstep.
+After a busy day shopping, soak in the hotel’s bubbling hot tubs.
+You’ve earned it.

 Beside the Basilica Santa Maria della Sanità, you will find an artful B&B set in a monastery.
-Casa del Monacone is not just another hotel: it is a whole project which gives you the unique possibility to be a guest of the ancient convent in the middle of the historic colorful Rione Sanità.
-Originally built as a home to the monks, it was later converted with the help of a famous Neapolitan designer Riccardo Dalisi into six cosy rooms, a dining room, a kitchen and a terrace.
-Where spirituality meets modernity, take the chance to experience the real Naples.
+Casa del Monacone is not just another hotel: it is a whole project, which gives you the unique possibility to be a guest of the ancient convent in the middle of the historic and colorful Rione Sanità.
+Originally built as a home to the monks, it was later converted with the help of renowned Neapolitan designer Riccardo Dalisi into six cosy rooms, a dining room, a kitchen and a terrace.
+Take the chance to experience the real Naples, where spirituality meets modernity,

-Surrounded by beautiful monuments and archaeological treasures, Civico 16 is ideally situated between Piazza Bellini and San Domenico Maggiore, giving you the opportunity to travel through the city’s past and present.
+Surrounded by beautiful monuments and archaeological treasures, Civico 16 is ideally situated between Piazza Bellini and San Domenico Maggiore, giving you the opportunity to travel through the past and present of the city.
 Cheerful, brightly coloured rooms feature simple furnishings and air conditioning, plus there is a family room if you’re bringing the kids.
-Even so, you won’t be spending much time in your room – rather gorging on delicious pizza nearby.

-Occupying what used to be an expansive private apartment in an 18th-century building, this B&B is located near the Via Toledo and is a short walk from the Piazza del Gesù.
-Miseria e Nobiltà is named after the famous Italian comedy, and each room is named after a character in the movie.
-Book one of the four rooms and set off to explore the National Museum nearby, with excavations from Pompeii.
+Occupying what used to be an expansive private apartment in an 18th-century building, this B&B is near the Via Toledo and is a short walk from Piazza del Gesù.
+Miseria e Nobiltà is named after a 1954 Italian comedy, and each room is named after a character in the movie.
+Book one of the four rooms and set off to explore the National Archaeological Museum nearby, which has excavations from Pompeii.